HomeTech TalksTop 11 Mental Health Apps Of 2023

 • Mindfulness and Meditation

 Although the app includes in-app purchases, you can still access a lot of data for free.
-It allows you to specific your issues, which can be anything from traumas and insecurities to phobias.
+It allows you to specify your issues, which can be anything from traumas and insecurities to phobias.

 8. Headspace